Broadcast Communication (BCMN)

 BCMN 3355.
 BROADCAST ANNOUNCING.
 3 Hours.

 Concentrated study of phrasing, timing, voice modulation, pronunciation and articulation.
 Analysis and interpretation of all types of broadcast copy.
-Integration of announcing and performance into broadcast production.
-Prerequisite: COMM 2311 previously listed as JOUR 1345, and a minimum grade of C (2.0/4.0 scale) or higher in BCMN 2347, BCMN 2357, BCMN 2358, BCMN 2360.
+Integration of current industry standard announcing and performance into radio, television, podcasting and other digital productions.
+Prerequisite: COMM 2311 and a grade of C or better in the following courses: BCMN 2347, BCMN 2357, BCMN 2358, BCMN 2360.

 BCMN 3360.
 SPORTS REPORTING.
 3 Hours.